troglobit/finit/README.rst

 ==============================================================================
-       Finit — A fast plugin-based /sbin/init with service monitoring
+                      Finit | Fast Init Replacement
 ==============================================================================

-Welcome to finit!

-This is an extremely fast /sbin/init replacement with focus on small embedded GNU/Linux systems.
-Based on Claudio Matsuoka's original finit_ with I/O, service and hook plugin extensions.
-The original was a reimplementation of the EeePC fastinit_ daemon based on its system calls with gaps filled with frog DNA.
+Finit is an extremely fast /sbin/init replacement focusing on small and embedded GNU/Linux systems.
+It is the continuation of the original finit by `Claudio Matsuoka`_ which was reverse engineered from syscalls of the EeePC fastinit_ daemon -- gaps filled with frog DNA ...

-In the world of finit we write C plugins that hook into and extend the ``main()`` loop of ``/sbin/init``, this is what gives the system its raw performance and the user full control.

-If you chose finit you know what you want, a fast no hassles boot!
+This modern finit has extensions for service monitoring, multiple TTYs, one-shot tasks, runlevels and plugins for I/O monitoring, service callbacks and various hooks to extend and adapt it to your needs.

+Finit restores the raw performance of your system and gives you full control of the ``main()`` loop of ``/sbin/init``!

 Features